City Council OKs glass recycling program

 “We really don’t have any idea of the demand or how many times it’s going to need to be dumped in a week so it’s very much kind of a pilot program,” Moore said.
 “We hope residents use it.
 We also hope they will respect the fact that only glass should be put in the recycling container.”

-Alderman Michael Rein, R-5, said he had received some comments from residents about the viability of glass recycling but that was not the issue at hand.
+Alderman Mike Rein, R-5, said he had received some comments from residents about the viability of glass recycling but that was not the issue at hand.

 “We’re putting glass in the landfill at $65 a ton and we can divert that into a dumpster cheaper so why wouldn’t we do that?”
 Rein asked.
 “It’s better for the environment, it’s better for our budget so it’s a good proposal and I’m confident the city will be able to execute it competently.”